Dark Sun: Paizo's Dark Sun

+Athas.org

 Athas.org presented another update to the setting for 3.5 in 2008.
 It was a rules-only conversion that provided everything needed to play in the Dark Sun world through the non-epic levels.
 The Athas.org version also condensed the metaplot information and presented a much broader view, allowing players an opportunity to create campaigns in virtually any era of Athas, even as far back as the Blue Age.
 Athas.org was also given permission to convert and release two unpublished second edition sourcebooks, Dregoth Ascending (2005) and Terrors of the Dead Lands (2005), which was based on TSR's unpublished Secrets of the Deadlands.